-This June, we are running our new 14-day-tour Archaeology, Food and Wine of Macedonia tour for the first time.
-On that fascinating itinerary, we pass through a variety of Greece's key archaeological and historical landscapes, where Macedonians, Romans, Byzantines, Jews and Ottomans have left their traces behind for us to explore.
-We shall do so in style, using some of the region's best accommodations, and exploring its superb gastronomy along with its great natural beauty and immense cultural wealth.
+On our Exploring Macedonia tour, we pass through a variety of Greece's key archaeological and historical landscapes, where Macedonians, Romans, Byzantines, Jews and Ottomans have left their traces behind for us to explore.
+We do so in style, using some of the region's best accommodations, and exploring its superb gastronomy along with its great natural beauty and immense cultural wealth.

-As the careful, intense and in-depth preparation of all our tours is a hallmark of Peter Sommer Travels, I had the opportunity earlier this year to join Heinrich on a last “recce” for that tour, to recheck routes and itineraries and make some final decisions regarding meals and wine-tastings.
-February, the very heart of Greece's winter, is not an ideal time for travel, but we were lucky, getting some fine sunny mornings, perfect for enjoying the scenery along the road, gazing at blue skies and snow-capped mountains, combined with the atmospheric mists that distinguish the season and immerse the country in a peaceful silence.
+Careful, intense and in-depth preparation is a hallmark of all of our tours.
+One of our final recces, to recheck routes and itineraries and make some final decisions regarding meals and wine-tastings, took place in the month of February, the very heart of Greece's winter.
+We were lucky with the weather, getting some fine sunny mornings, perfect for enjoying the scenery along the road, gazing at blue skies and snow-capped mountains, combined with the atmospheric mists that distinguish the season and immerse the country in a peaceful silence.

-Since my own speciality as an archaeologist is the Byzantine period, I was really looking forward to exploring the region's heritage from that period.
-We visited the famous monasteries of Meteora, about which I shall write another time, and the less well-known but hugely important and very lovely town of Kastoria.
-In the following, I'd like to share my thoughts and impressions - and also my knowledge - of that extraordinary place.
+Since my own speciality as an archaeologist is the Byzantine period, I was really looking forward to exploring the region's heritage from this historical period.
+In the following, I'd like to share my thoughts and impressions - and also my knowledge - of Kastoria, a truly extraordinary place.

 Kastoria: A Great Byzantine city